By JOHN O’CONNOR and KATHLEEN FOODY

 Finley and Cadigan told Weisahaar that Moore had been combative.
 Cadigan said he based that conclusion on seeing Moore flailing and a police officer jump out of the way, Weisahaar said.

-Weisahaar said Finley told him that she monitored Moore’s vital signs on the way to HSHS St. John’s Hospital.
+Weisahaar said Finley told him that she had monitored Moore’s vital signs on the way to HSHS St. John’s Hospital.
 But Wright played for the court a recording of Finley’s call to alert the hospital of their arrival in which she said, “I’m not messing with vitals because I don’t want to poke the bear.”

 Both Finley and Cadigan had sufficient training and knowledge to know that Moore’s position was detrimental, Weisahaar testified.
 He said Cadigan told him that in 20 years, he had never been instructed that putting a patient in the prone position was dangerous.